lightbend/fdp-sample-applications/README.md

 - `KAFKA_BROKERS_LIST`: a comma-separated list of the kafka brokers to contact in the form "<host1>:<port1>,<host2>:<port2>,..."
 - `ZOOKEEPER_URL`: the URL to the zookeeper service

-These can be either set in the `application.conf` configuration file or provided through environment variables.
-The latter is preferred when running the components in containers.

 ### `akka`| `kafka` -`svc`

-The _model serving_ service requires configuration to communicate with
+The _model serving_ service, in both its _kafka streams_ and _akka streams_ implementations
+requires the following configuration parameters:

+ - `KAFKA_BROKERS_LIST`: a comma-separated list of the kafka brokers to contact in the form "<host1>:<port1>,<host2>:<port2>,..."
+ - `ZOOKEEPER_URL`: the URL to the zookeeper service
+ - `GRAFANA_HOST`: the host where the _grafana_ service is running (DNS name or IP address)
+ - `GRAFANA_PORT`: the port of the grafana service
+ - `INFLUXDB_HOST`: the host where the _influxDB_ service is running (DNS name or IP address)
+ - `INFLUXDB_PORT`: the port of the _influxDB_ service

 ## Running Locally

-We can run the application from the source, from the _docker_ images or with a combination of the two, depending of our goal.
+We can run the complete application from source, from the _docker_ images or with a combination of the two, depending of our goal.
 For example, to test the end-to-end execution, we can opt to run all processes in _docker_ containers while if we are in the middle of a _develop-run-test-develop_ cycle of the _model serving_ part, we could run the `producer` in its container, while executing the server code from `sbt` or our IDE of choice.

-Running locally can be done either using SBT or Intellij (If you run locally, make sure to change kafka configuration `(broker quorum and zookeeper)`), InfluxDB configuration `(host and port)` and Grafana configuration `(host and port)`
+In any case, the required external services should be reachable from the host executing the application of any of its components.
+Note that when running against services installed on DC/OS, their DNS names are not resolvable and we should use IP addresses instead.

 `dataprovider` application allow for changing of frequency of sending data, by specifying desired frequency (in ms) as an application parameter.
 If the parameter is not specified